 Your Digital Workplace: Pitfalls and Remedies for Employees’ Internet Use

 Computers are a doubled-edged sword—a vital convenience for everyone while simultaneously a potential source of liability if used improperly by employees.
 Employers’ liability has expanded to the point where an employer may be liable to a third party for harm caused by an employee’s misuse of computer systems at work.
-For example, an employer may be held liable to a … Continue Reading
+For example, an employer may … Continue Reading